DgFutureLab/satoyama-edge/README.md

 satoyama-edge
 =============
-Satoyama edge router stack: Raspberry pie, noobs and python
+The edge node consists of a chibi and a Raspberry Pi.
+The Chibi forwards everything it receives on the radio to the raspi via a serial port, and the raspi parses the input and uploads the data to satoyama-api.

-## Installation
+# Installation

 ## NOOBS installation